jinchanou/CS182-Deep-Neural-Networks-Coursework/README.md

 ## 🧠 Topics Covered

 The curriculum focuses on the theoretical and practical aspects of deep learning.
 Key highlights include:
-- **Optimization Theory**: Beyond basic SGD—implicit regularization, muP, and MuON.
+- **Optimization Theory**: Beyond basic SGD — Momentum, Adam, AdamW, implicit regularization, muP, and MuON.
 - **Architectures**: From ResNets and GNNs to the latest in SSMs and Transformers.
 - **Modern LLM Techniques**: PEFT (LoRA), In-context learning, Meta-learning, and Post-training.
 - **Generative AI**: VAEs, Diffusion Models.